-How to Use AdWords Income Targeting
+How to Use Income Targeting in Google Ads

 While targeting searchers or adjusting your bids based on age, gender, and parental status can be extremely useful, some advertisers—particularly those with high-end products or services—require a bit more nuance.